 As you work through your practice questions, you are prompted to review missed problems.
 You can also review problems you get right, but you have to review problems you get wrong.
 And this is a very good thing, because this is where the learning comes in.
 Answering a question is just part of the exercise – you also have to review to learn.

 When you miss a question, you start by reviewing a text explanation.
 This generally just tells you why the correct answer choice is correct and the others are wrong.
 It gives you the reasoning behind the question and answer.
 But then Testive also gives you a video solution.

 As a follow up to the video solution, Testive then has you categorize your miss and reflect on it through notes.
 You have to come up with a reason for why you missed the problem (generally from a number of preset reasons like “silly mistake”) and then jot some quick notes down on why you missed it.

 And that is generally how the process goes until you are ready to sit for the exam.
 You have your weekly call (2 if you get the PLUS package) where you review last week’s work, plan for the coming week and cover anything that needs to be addressed.

 heir digital platform is your home base for scheduling calls with your coach, following your weekly assignments, working on practice problems and much more.
 As such, Testive has ensured users are offered a pleasant experience.

 Essentially, no matter what you want to do – look at your weekly calendar, work some extra practice problems, examine some metrics on your performance, etc. – it’s all right there a couple clicks away.
 I had no issues whatsoever utilizing this portal.

 In addition, the look and feel of the platform is quite pleasing.
 The website has a very fun feel to it, with bright colors and simple designs.
 Testive has utilized the “less is more approach” with their platform, and it works.

 Online Content Access Period

 Your access to Testive’s study materials and your coaching sessions are directly tied to how many months of coaching you purchase.
-As mentioned, Testive does use a monthly subscription model, though you can purchase access in 2-, 3-, 4-, or 5-month blocks.
+As mentioned, Testive does use a monthly subscription model, though you can purchase access in 2-, 3-, 4-, 5-, or 6-month blocks.
 But no matter how you cut it, your access is tied to your active subscription with Testive.

 Is There a Money Back Guarantee?

-Verdict: Testive SAT Prep
+Verdict: Testive SAT Prep Review

-Testive offers a unique SAT prep experience that may not work for all students, but should be highly effective for most.
+Testive offers a unique SAT prep experience that may not work for all students, but should be effective for those that need a guiding hand.
 Rather than using a traditional method of instruction, such as in-person classes or assigned reading from a textbook, Testive’s course revolves around weekly coaching with a dedicated SAT tutor.

 How does Testive SAT prep work?